Are Gold Backed IRAs A Good Idea?

 If you’re looking to invest in gold, but aren’t certain about the gold-backed IRA There are other options to think about:

-- Gold ETFs and mutual funds: Gold Exchange Traded Funds (ETFs) and mutual funds provide an opportunity to participate in the gold market with no need to purchase as well as store the actual gold.
-These funds monitor the price of gold and can be traded like stocks, providing a more efficient investment choice.
-They can also be kept in a standard IRA, avoiding the storage and insurance costs of gold-backed IRAs.
+- Gold ETFs and mutual funds: Gold Exchange Traded Funds (ETFs) and mutual funds give an exposure to the price of gold without the need to purchase and store physical gold.
+They track the price of gold and are traded and bought like stocks, making for a flexible investment choice.
+Furthermore, they can be held within a traditional IRA which means that they do not have the expense of storage and insurance for gold-backed IRAs.

 - Gold mining stocks: The investment in gold mining stocks gives you exposure directly to the gold market.
 These stocks are less volatile than the gold itself however they can provide greater yields.
 Mining stocks that are gold-related can be purchased from the conventional IRA as well as a brokerage account.